-Middle performers are the backbone of your organisation, and their employee experience matters as much as, if not more than, that of top and bottom performers.
-Smart organisations will find opportunities to show their commitment to this often overlooked talent segment.
+Middle performers are the backbone of your organization, and their employee experience matters as much as, if not more than, that of top and bottom performers.
+Smart organizations will find opportunities to show their commitment to this often overlooked talent segment.

-Implement health and wellness programmes that reduce stress while boosting engagement and productivity.
-If you offer a wellness programme, make sure you have the technology (apps, tools, etc.) to offer it to all employees whether they work remotely or in-person.
+Implement health and wellness programs that reduce stress while boosting engagement and productivity.
+If you offer a wellness program, make sure you have the technology (apps, tools, etc.) to offer it to all employees whether they work remote or in-person.
 Raise morale and performance by offering mindfulness training.
-Open up coaching and development programmes that were previously only available to leadership and high-potential employees.
+Open up coaching and development programs that were previously only available to leadership and high-potential employees.

 Your organization can’t afford to ignore its middle performers any longer.
 If you haven’t begun the process already, start rethinking how your employee experience is structured.
 Invest in the middle.
 You won’t regret it.